JamesIves/github-pages-deploy-action/README.md

 ### Debugging 🐝

 By default the git commands are hidden from the logs.
-If you'd like to turn them on you can set the `ACTIONS_RUNNER_DEBUG` environment variable within the [Settings/Secrets](https://help.github.com/en/actions/configuring-and-managing-workflows/creating-and-storing-encrypted-secrets#creating-encrypted-secrets) menu.
+If you'd like to turn them on you can set the `ACTIONS_STEP_DEBUG` environment variable to true within the [Settings/Secrets](https://help.github.com/en/actions/configuring-and-managing-workflows/creating-and-storing-encrypted-secrets#creating-encrypted-secrets) menu.

 If you're using this action in your own project as a node module via yarn or npm you'll need to set `RUNNER_DEBUG` as the environment variable instead. **You may expose your secrets if you toggle this on in a production environment**.
 You can learn more about debugging GitHub actions [here](https://github.com/actions/toolkit/blob/master/docs/action-debugging.md).